transparentai-tech/cognitive-computing/docs/hrr/examples.md

     }
 }

-# Encode the tree
+# Encode the tree - items are auto-registered
 encoded_tree = hier_encoder.encode_tree(tree)

-# Query paths in the tree
+# Query paths in the tree - IMPORTANT: Use decode_path not decode_subtree
 paths = [
     ["left", "value"],      # Should retrieve "A"
     ["right", "left", "value"],  # Should retrieve "E"